ArasLabs/style-non-current-items/README.md

 9. On the Part form, click **View > Revisions**.
 10. In the resulting dialog, double-click one of the previous generations of the Part.

 The Part form that appears will have a grey background.
-If you would like to change the color or style applied to non-current items, you can edit the `labs_StyleNonCurrent` method.
+If you would like to change the color or style applied to 'non-current items', you can edit the `labs_StyleNonCurrent` method.

 ### Display a Watermark Image